 Pay it Forward Scholarship

 For this scholarship, do something good for someone else and include a note telling them to pass it on.
 Bonus points are awarded for including pictures.
 We want to hear what good deed you did to help your community.
-Once your good deed is finished and you have told all of your friends about this scholarship, play the Pointe Pest Control game and take a screenshot of your highest score.
-Bonus points are added to your application for playing the game.
+For more information and access to the online application, go to https://pointepest.com/washington-scholarship-application/.

 April 30th Deadline